ka8725/migration_data/README.md

 [![Build Status](https://travis-ci.org/ka8725/migration_data.svg?branch=master)](https://travis-ci.org/ka8725/migration_data)

-This gem provides functionality to write any code in migrations safely without regression or data corruption in production.
+This gem offers a solution for safely writing code in migrations, ensuring no regressions or data corruption in production.

-Sometimes Rails migrations change not only DB schema but also data.
-And that code changes data might be outdated and fail.
-There are some techniques that help to avoid these pitfalls.
-For example, define model classes in the migrations or write raw SQL.
-But they don't help in all cases and don't guarantee the data integrity after migrations run.
+In some cases, Rails migrations affect not only the database schema but also the data itself.
+However, **the code used to modify data during migrations may become outdated and fail**.
+While there are techniques, like defining model classes within migrations or using raw SQL, these methods are not foolproof and can't always ensure data integrity on the migration run.

-Besides the fails due to outdated code, data migrations may corrupt data in production.
-How to prevent that?
-This gem promises to solve this problem at no cost.
+Beyond outdated code issues, data migrations in production can sometimes lead to data corruption.
+How can this be prevented?
+This gem addresses the problem by **offering a safeguard at no additional cost**.

-In short, this gem promotes writing tests for data migrations providing a way allows to write code that migrates data in separate methods.
-That's it, having the code migrates data separately covered by proper tests eliminates those pesky situations with outdated migrations or corrupted data.
+This gem essentially **encourages writing tests for data migrations** by allowing developers to write the data-related code in separate methods.
+By testing the data migration logic independently, it helps prevent problems related to outdated migrations or data corruption.

 If the gem purpose is still not clear please check out [this blog post](http://railsguides.net/2014/01/30/change-data-in-migrations-like-a-boss/).